What protection do I have with my smart meter?

 If your installer tried to upsell you, or failed to provide energy efficiency advice as part of the visit, they are in breach of these rules.

 Smart meters should be provided at no extra cost.
-You shouldn’t have to pay anything upfront and there is no additional charge on your energy bills.
+You shouldn’t have to pay anything upfront - everyone is paying for the smart meter roll-out through their energy bills.

 Can I still switch suppliers with a smart meter?